julyfun/dsp-lab2/dsp2.typ

 $ integral_(-oo)^(+oo) |x(t)|^2 dif t = 1 / (2pi f_s ^ 2) integral_(-w_s / 2)^(+w_s / 2) |X(j omega)|^2 dif omega $.

+Under this formula, the energy in time domain and in frequency domain are both $31.99$, thus the Parseval's formula is validated.

 = Windowing effects of DTFT

 == _DTFT_ of $g$ with gate sampling function <5.a>